joylabs/onboarding-rust/README.md

 git push origin name_of_the_branch
 ```

-11.- On Github make a pull requeset of your branch and choose a peer to review it (try to choose someone different):
+11.- On Github make a pull requeset of your branch and choose a peer to review it (try to choose someone different).